volt-software/Ichor/README.md

 # What is this?

-Ichor, [Greek Mythos for ethereal fluid that is the blood of the gods/immortals](https://en.wikipedia.org/wiki/Ichor), is a C++ framework/middleware for thread confinement and dependency injection.
+Ichor, [Greek Mythos for ethereal fluid that is the blood of the gods/immortals](https://en.wikipedia.org/wiki/Ichor), is a C++ framework/middleware for microservices.
+Ichor allows re-usable services and components to be used in multiple microservices, greatly supporting the workflow for large teams.
+It also supports reasoning in multithreaded environments, reducing the chances for data races.

-Ichor informally stands for "Intuitive Compile-time Hoisted Object Resources".

-Ichor's greater aim is to support C++ projects with long software lifecycles.
-Think 10-40 years.
-By decoupling interface and implement, library updates or changes to user requirements are confined to a smaller area.

-Moreover, the concept of [Fearless Concurrency](https://doc.rust-lang.org/book/ch16-00-concurrency.html) from Rust is attempted to be applied in Ichor through thread confinement.
+Ichor borrows from the concept of [Fearless Concurrency](https://doc.rust-lang.org/book/ch16-00-concurrency.html) and offers thread confinement.

 ### Thread confinement?
 Fearless Concurrency?